|Small Arms in the New Brunswick Military History Museum

 Lee-Enfield bolt-action, magazine-fed, .303-inch repeating rifles.
 The Lee-Enfield was the main firearm used by the military forces of the British Empire and Commonwealth during the first half of the 20th century.
 It was the British Army's standard rifle from its official adoption in 1895 until 1957.
 The Canadian Forces' Rangers Arctic reserve units still use Enfield No.4 rifles.

-Canadian Mobile Workshop for the repairing of Ross rifles and Lewis Guns, May 1917.
+Canadian Mobile Workshop for the repairing of Ross rifles and Lewis Guns at Vimy Ridge, May 1917.
 (Library and Archives Canada Photo, MIKAN No. 3395242)

 Ross .303-inch rifles.
 The Ross was a straight-pull bolt action .303 inch-calibre rifle produced in Canada from 1903 until 1918.
 The Ross Mk.
 II (or "model 1905") .303-inch rifle was highly successful in target shooting before the First World War, but the close chamber tolerances, lack of primary extraction and overall length made the Mk.
 III (or "1910") Ross rifle unsuitable for the conditions of trench warfare.
 By 1916, the rifle had been withdrawn from front line service, but continued to be used by many snipers of the Canadian Expeditionary Force until the end of the war due to its exceptional accuracy.